chatseeon/SNI-bypass/README.md

 4. **One-click Enable**: Simple to use, with one-time changes that do not affect the normal functioning of the browser.

 ### Usage:
+If you have a Python environment:

 1. Clone or download this repository.
-2. Run `Get-data.py` in CMD, or create your own `data.json` file to add your custom domains, aliases, and IP addresses.
+2. Run `Get-data.py` in CMD, or create your own `data.json` file with custom domains, aliases, and IP addresses.
-3. Run `main.py`, which will directly open the browser with the necessary parameters.
+3. Run `main.py`, and it will automatically open the browser with the specified parameters.

+If you don't have a Python environment:
+Click the link to download and run [sni-bypass.exe](https://github.com/chatseeon/SNI-bypass/releases/tag/v1.0)

 ## Notes